mighty-gerbils/gerbil/doc/tutorials/ensemble.md

  server-id                        the server id
 ```

-The repl suppors a few control commands:
+The repl supports a few control commands:
 ```
 Control commands:
   ,(import module-id)    -- import a module locally for expansion